World Bank halts paid advertising on X after CBS News finds its promoted ad under racist content

 CBS News has asked X's press office whether it is comfortable with the platform's owner engaging with such content, but there was no reply by the time of publication.

-In an October 2022 post, Musk had vowed that X's new policy would be "freedom of speech, but not freedom of reach.
+In a November 2022 post, Musk had vowed that X's new policy would be "freedom of speech, but not freedom of reach.
 Negative/hate tweets will be max deboosted & demonetized, so no ads or other revenue to Twitter," he said, adding that such content would be unfindable "unless you specifically seek it out, which is no different from rest of Internet."